Before getting into the Halachic pieces, a couple of suggestions:

 - Tone-setting is an important part of prayer.
 Even though we cannot pray in shul, put on some special clothing that you would normally wear to shul to help set the tone.

-- Though we cannot pray together, for those blessed with a family, pray with them this Shabbos.
+- Though we cannot pray together, for those blessed with a family, pray with them on Shabbos.
 There is something incredibly powerful about families coming together to pray.

 - Shabbos is a time of joy.
 To the best of our abilities, let’s shut out the worry that we are experiencing and just take in the serenity if a truly quiet Shabbos.